jihbr/SIADS-699_PEFT-Testers/README.md

 ### GPU Setup

 The machine type used is g2-standard-8 (Graphics Optimized: 1 NVIDIA L4 GPU, 8 vCPUs, 32GB RAM), and the GPU instance attached is NVIDIA L4 x 1.
 We used this GPU since it was made available in us-central-1 region and zone.
-To add the GPU to the region, we requested access through our GCP free trial and set GPUS_ALL_REGIONS = 1.
+To add the GPU to the region, we requested access through our GCP free trial and configured GPUS_ALL_REGIONS = 1.

 Attaching a GPU to the Vertex AI instance is a requirement for tuning Llama-3-8b.